1897, printed after 1906

 Edvard Munch, bequest; to city of Oslo.
 Munch Museet, traded, April 1974.
 Sold [through Kaare Berntsen A/S, Oslo]; to Philip A. and Lynn G. Straus, New York, 1975, bequest; to Harvard Art Museums, 2023

-19th centuryNorwegianWoodcut printed in black ink with red watercolor additions on off-white wove paper discolored to tan, mounted by the artist on coarse brown paper
+19th centuryNorwegianWoodcut printed in black ink and red and blue watercolor on cream wove paper, mounted by the artist on coarse brown paper

 19th centuryNorwegianWoodcut with gouges printed in red ink on Japan paper